TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-create-failure-vnet-tsg/solution-subnet-full.md

 <!--issueDescription-->

-We have checked the cluster and it seems that cluster creation failure is due to full subnet
+We have checked the cluster and it seems that cluster creation failure is due to full subnet if no leaky NICs

 To resolve the issue: